alemr214/dotfiles/README.md

 The packages in the [brew_install_packages](brew_install_packages.sh) is for my personal use and automatize the process every time that I clean up a MacBook PC.
 With:

 - [Homebrew](https://brew.sh/)

+## Color preview

+If you note the colors of the files doesn't show correctly, use the below script into your terminal

+    dircolors -p > ~/.dircolors
+    eval "$(dircolors -b ~/.dircolors)"
+    source ~/.bashrc